snicco/enterprise/docs/phpstorm-setup.md

 5. Set a breakpoint in [.wp/html/index.php](.wp/html/index.php) and click `Start Listening to debug connections` in the PhpStorm UI.
 6. Go to [https://snicco-enterprise.test](https://snicco-enterprise.test), you should now hit the breakpoint inside PhpStorm.

+## Debugging WP-CLI requests

+1. Go to `PHP | Servers | snicco` and add a new path mapping:
+   - `$PROJECT_ROOT/vendor/wp-cli` => `/usr/local/bin/wp/vendor/wp-cli`

+You should now be able to debug requests started via `make wp`

+Note: You can not set breakpoints inside the wp-cli code itself because it's a PHAR in the docker container which does not seem supported currently.

 ## Configuring directories

 We need to exclude some duplicate directories from indexing in PhpStorm: